medic/cht-core/scripts/docker-helper/readme.md

 ## cht-docker-compose.log

 This log will be output every time you call the script.
-It will be created and appended to in the directory where you specified your environment file to be (`-e PATH/TO/env_file`).
+It will be created and appended to in the directory where you specified your environment file (`-e PATH/TO/env_file`).

 There are three types of lines in this file.
 The first line will always be the Start line: `item="start"`.
 Then there will be a Status line: `item="status"`.
 Finally, there will be two lines, one for each docker container: `item="docker_logs"`.